So, you’ve gathered vital voice of customer (VoC) data via a survey or interview. But now what? How do you analyze the voice of a customer?

 As we recommend to all our customers, every VoC survey should contain a free-text field that allows your customers to elaborate should they wish to.

-The term text analytics describes a set of linguistic, statistical, and machine learning techniques that model and structure the comments from surveys.
-The term is also called “text mining,” referring to the idea of exploration of business information within unstructured text.
+The term text analytics describes a set of linguistic, statistical, and machine-learning techniques that model and structure the comments from surveys.
+The term is also called “text mining,” referring to the idea of the exploration of business information within the unstructured text.

 A common method in VoC text analytics is tagging—or categorization—of comments, which assigns keywords or drivers to comments.
-Tagging comments allow companies to report on driver frequencies.
+Tagging comments allows companies to report on driver frequencies.

 In an ideal world, you’d want to run a topic and sentiment analysis (two parts of text analytics) on all your VoC free-text responses.
 Using these techniques, you’re able to extract the topic the customer mentions and then understand their feeling (sentiments) towards that topic, at scale.